ramanmand/lighthouse-labs-scheduler/README.md

 - React-test-renderer

 ## Additional information
 Scheduler API server and client server should run simultaneously for full functionality.
-Follow to steps below to access the API:
+Follow the steps below to access the API:
 - Start by forking and cloning the scheduler-api server [here](https://github.com/lighthouse-labs/scheduler-api).
 - Follow the steps outlined in README to install and setup the database
 - Fork and clone this repo